notetaking

 Taking effective notes and creating a summary at the end of your notes makes it easier to find the key pieces of information quickly and is the best method for comprehending the material you learn.

-Some of the notetaking methods we’ve talked about already utilize a summary.
+Some of the notetaking methods we’ve talked about already utilize a summary (like the Cornell method).
 For the ones that don’t, it’s a good idea to add it at the end of your notetaking session.

 Regardless of which method you choose, try to summarize your notes right after your class or meeting while the information is still fresh.
 If that’s not an option, try to get it done sometime the same day.